Skip to content

 Here's the thing most collagen articles won't tell you: your body starts working with collagen almost immediately.
 You just can't feel it yet.

 Once circulating, these peptides do two things.
 First, they serve as direct building blocks, accumulating in skin and connective tissues where they're needed.
-Second — and this is the more interesting part — they act as signaling molecules.
+Second, they act as signaling molecules.
 Studies show that collagen peptides stimulate fibroblast activity, essentially telling your body's own cells to ramp up production of new collagen, elastin, and hyaluronic acid.

 So during those first few weeks when nothing seems to be happening, the raw materials are being delivered, the signals are being sent, and the rebuilding process is quietly ramping up.
 You're not waiting for collagen to start working.
 You're waiting for enough new tissue to accumulate to a point you can actually perceive it.